ray-project/ray/doc/source/example-resnet.rst

       with tf.Graph().as_default():
         with tf.device('/gpu:0'):
           # We omit the code here that actually constructs the residual network
           # and initializes it.
+Uses the definition in the Tensorflow Resnet Example.

     def compute_steps(self, weights):
       # This method sets the weights in the network, runs some training steps,
-      # and returns the new weights.
+      # and returns the new weights. self.model.variables is a TensorFlowVariables
-      steps = 10
+      # class that we pass the train operation into.
       self.model.variables.set_weights(weights)
-      for i in range(steps):
+      for i in range(self.steps):
         self.model.variables.sess.run(self.model.train_op)
       return self.model.variables.get_weights()

-The main script first creates one actor for each GPU.
+The main script first creates one actor for each GPU, or a single actor if `num_gpus` is zero.

 .. code-block:: python

-  train_actors = [ResNetTrainActor.remote(train_data, num_gpus) for _ in range(num_gpus)]
+  train_actors = [ResNetTrainActor.remote(train_data, dataset, num_gpus) for _ in range(num_gpus)]

-Then after initializing the actors with the same weights, the main loop performs updates on each model, averages the updates, and puts the new weights in the object store.
+Then the main loop passes the same weights to every model, performs updates on each model, averages the updates, and puts the new weights in the object store.